ray-project/ray/doc/source/train/train.rst

 * Integration with TensorBoard, Weights/Biases, and MLflow
 * Jupyter notebooks

-**Integration with Ray Ecosystem**: Distributed deep learning often comes with a lot of complexity.
+**Integration with Ray Ecosystem**: Ray Train is part of :ref:`Ray AIR <air>` and seamlessly operates with the rest of the Ray ecosystem.

 * Use :ref:`Ray Datasets <datasets>` with Ray Train to handle and train on large amounts of data.
 * Use :ref:`Ray Tune <tune-main>` with Ray Train to leverage cutting edge hyperparameter techniques and distribute both your training and tuning.